TATHAGATA23071998/SQL/README.md

 # SQL
-Basics of SQL and application of SQL on projects
+Basics of SQL and application of SQL in projects

 <p align="center">
   <img src="sql execution order.jpg"